2017 Accomplishments

 In Housing, NBLC:

-• Continued to raise awareness and bring the North Bay together to confront the housing crisis
+• Continued to raise awareness and bring the North Bay together to confront the housing crisis by writing opinion pieces in newspapers and Policy Watch

-• Advocated for new housing project approvals
+• Successfully advocated for new housing project approvals in the North Bay, sending numerous letters of support

 • Supported cities and counties adopting of new regulations to streamline creating accessory and junior accessory units